aionnetwork/aion-docs/developers/_index.md

 ## Deploy

-This section comes in two phases:

-- Loading an account with test coins.
-- Deploying the application.
+This section comes in two phases: loading an account with some test coins, and actually deploying the application.
+All deployments and transactions on the Aion network require coins or tokens in order to process.
+Luckily, because we're on a test network, these tokens don't hold any actual value, so we can get some for free!

 ### Load an Account

-To deploy an application to a blockchain, you need to pay the network.
-So you need to create an account, add funds into it, and then you can use that account to deploy your application.
-The easiest way to create an account is to use an online browser wallet like [AIWA](/developers/tools/wallets) and [Syna](/developers/tools/wallets).
-Once you've got your account you can add funds to it.
-If you're just testing your application, you can use a test network like Mastery.
-Since these test networks don't have any real value, you can get free _test tokens_ from _faucets_.
+> Click the **Create Account** button below to generate a brand new account!
+If you'd like to see more information about the account (such a `nonce` or `private-key`), take a look in the browser console.
+Once you've got an account, click **Get Funds** to grab some free _test tokens_ from the network.

 {{< developers-quickstart/load-an-account >}}

 ### Deploy the Application

-Once you've got funds in your account you can deploy your application.
-The most popular methods are through the Aion IntelliJ plugin, through the Maven CLI tool, or through a JavaScript framework like Web3.js or Ethers.js.
+> Once you’ve got funds in your account you can deploy your application!
+Click the **Deploy** button to send your application to the network.

 {{< developers-quickstart/deploy >}}